Tracking AI in Education (TRAINE)

 Project Details

-TRAINE 2025 focuses specifically on secondary years education, a critical stage when students are building deeper reasoning skills, developing ethical awareness, and becoming increasingly active users of digital and AI technologies.
-The study explores how teachers navigate this emerging landscape, from assessment task design, to evolving approaches to critical thinking and student agency.
+The TRAINE study focuses specifically on secondary years education, a critical stage when students are building deeper reasoning skills, developing ethical awareness, and becoming increasingly active users of digital and AI technologies.

 This foundational phase uses a national teacher survey to examine:

-• Patterns of Gen-AI use in teaching and assessment, including the assessment of critical thinking
+- Patterns of Gen-AI use and non-use in teaching and assessment, including the assessment of critical thinking

 The goal of TRAINE is to generate high-quality evidence that informs teacher education, policy development, and future-ready curriculum reform.
 Findings will help ensure that AI integration in schools is not only technically innovative, but also pedagogically meaningful, ethically sound, and grounded in the realities of the classroom.